 Laura is a mother, psychotherapist and entrepreneur committed to sharing the message of recovery.
 She has spent her career helping others develop and use tools for recovery.
 When confronted with addiction as a mother, recovery became more personal.
 Laura has been on her own personal journey healing from the devastating impact of this disease and learning to live more comfortably in the world.
 Laura says, “Sharing my story of recovery is how I sort through the pain, so I can let go of thoughts and feelings that no longer serve me well.
 I want to understand so I can grow and heal.
 I want focus on the light and not the dark.
 I want to make a difference.”

-The Rev. Sandi Albom is a priest in the Diocese of Western MA, serving as interim rector in Westfield, MA.
+The Rev. Sandi Albom is a priest in the Diocese of Western MA, serving as a parish Priest in Westfield, MA.
 After a 40-year career in nursing and corporate healthcare consulting, Sandi earned a Master of Divinity degree from the Episcopal Divinity School in Cambridge, MA and was ordained to the priesthood in 2018.

-Sandi is a person in long term recovery and serves as co-convener of Recovery Ministries of the Episcopal Church in NH and will also convene a newly formed Recovery Ministries group in Province 1 in 2021.
-For several years she has accompanied people in early sobriety as chaplain and spiritual director at a residential recovery center in Plymouth, NH.
+Sandi is a person in long term recovery and served as co-convener of Recovery Ministries of the Episcopal Church in NH.
+For several years she accompanied people in early sobriety as chaplain and spiritual director at a residential recovery center in Plymouth, NH.

 “I am grateful for this opportunity to give back in response for all God has given me in my life, freed, just for today, from the bondage of addiction.
 Serving others is an anchor for my sobriety.
 I must give it away to keep it.”